Why is the textile industry so polluting?

 Beyond the standard, it’s crucial that the Life Cycle Assessment (LCA) can provide an accurate depiction of a product’s repercussions.
 This requires reliance on reliable and precise data which is not always available.

 For instance, consider a conventional cotton T-shirt (cultivated using the most polluting method in the world) and the same T-shirt made of organic cotton certified by GOTS and FLOCERT from start to finish.
-The environmental and social impacts of these two products are diametrically opposed.
+The environmental impact of textile industry and the environmental and social impacts of these two products are diametrically opposed.

 Every year, the world consumes 130 billion garments.